Nelly696/Alx-system_engineering-devops/0x00-shell_basics/README.md

-my readme file for project 0x00-shell_basics
+my readme file for project 0x00-shell_basics is completes